 Data shows an increase in number of ER visits by LTC clients from previous time frame.
-While South Surrey/White Rock community is performing below the FH target, the other communities are working to reduce the unscheduled ED visits to the ER by LTC clients (see below).
+While Chilliwack is performing below the FH target, the other communities are working to reduce the unscheduled ED visits to the ER by LTC clients (see below).